 The municipal auditorium of Cortijo de Torres is an open air venue outside of the city centre that is host to many major summer concerts including the Terral festival of world music each summer.
 Its capacity is up to 11,500 people and it represents the main serious concert venue for major acts.

 At the local and commercial level, a wide variety of venues cater for local and touring groups, from the superbly well equipped and cavernous Paris 15 concert venue, down to the tiniest but ever popular and packed out ZZ Pub venue.
 In between are venues all over town of various sizes, usually referred to as Salas, that cater for live bands, lone artists, cabaret groups and specialist acts.
 Naturally there is a lot of cross-over in many of these venues with the cabaret and flamenco scene, which are so rich they deserve their own articles.

 For well known local and national bands check out Paris 15, Sala Trinchera and Sala Eventual Music.
-Smaller music pubs and clubs offer harder fair with local rock, metal, punk and blues acts in venues like the Velvet club, Vive le Rock, The Hall, Onda Pasadena and ZZ Pub.
+Smaller music pubs, clubs and arts centres offer a really diverse range of acts, mostly local, but also international, in venues like La Térmica, La Cochera, Vive le Rock, The Hall, and ZZ Pub.
 ZZ Pub has live music most nights and is always free to enter, and many other venues have free nights or charge reasonable amounts, often including a couple of drinks.
-Onda Pasadena is a supremely atmospheric dive bar where local upcoming groups work out and the drinks flow till very late.
-The Velvet Club specialises in more alternative, metal and punk acts.
-For the Jazz fans, the Clarence Jazz Club is where most of the visiting small groups and best locals play, and the Hall has jazz nights as well.
+For the jazz fans, the Clarence Jazz Club is where most of the visiting small groups and best locals play, and The Hall has jazz nights as well.

 Keep an eye on our Events Guide for what's happening in these venues.